 To promote informed public debate on Armenian foreign policy.
-The organization will analyze Armenia’s accession to the Eurasian Economic Union (EEU), focusing on the under-discussed negative implications of the EEU on Armenia’s democratic development and foreign policy achievements.
+The grantee will analyze Armenia’s accession to the Eurasian Economic Union (EEU), focusing on the overlooked negative implications of the EEU on Armenia’s democratic development and geopolitical security.
 The organization will research and produce articles and animated videos on fifteen thematic areas related to Armenia’s accession to the EEU and host two three-day seminars with journalists near Yerevan to increase awareness on the issue.

 Regional Broadcasting on Local Governance Issues

 To promote the accountability of local government officials and Members of Parliament representing Gyumri, the second-largest city in Armenia and capital of the Shirak region.
 The organization will monitor government performance and create opportunities for dialogue between government representatives and the public through its partnership with Tsayg TV.
 The grantee will encourage civic engagement through trainings in journalism, participatory monitoring, and election observation.

 To strengthen democratic norms and procedures during Armenia’s current period of political transition.
 The grantee will assist nonpartisan citizen election monitors to prepare for and implement an election monitoring mission during the anticipated snap elections.
 The organization will also hold consultations and trainings for political parties aimed at strengthening democratic practices and approaches to election organizing.